20001LastOrder/ConStrainSolver/README.md

 * `requirements.txt`: Contains the Python dependencies required to run the code in this repository.

 ## Installation
+> Note: All the following commands assumes that you are in the project root directory.

 ### Install Python
 To run the code in this repository, you need to install Python.
 We recommend using a virtual environment such as [venv](https://docs.python.org/3/library/venv.html) or [conda](https://docs.conda.io/en/latest/).